Blooverh/Java-DataStructs-Algorithms-LeetCode/PythonDataStructsAndAlgo/Notes.md

 ### Dynamic Arrays and Amortization
 >  When creating a low-level array in a computer system, the precise size of that array must be explicitly declared in order for the System to properly allocate a consecutive piece of memory for its storage.

+> Because the system might dedicate neighboring memory locations to store other data, the capacity of an array cannot trivially be increased by expanding into subsequent cells.
+In Python tuple and str instances, this constraint is not a problem.
+The instances of these classes (tuple and str) are immutable (not possible to modify), so the correct size for an underlying array can be fixed when the object is instantiated.

+> *Python's list class* presents a more insteresting abstractions.
+Although a list has a particular length when constructed, the class allows us to add elements to the list, with no apparent limit on the overall capacity of the list.
+To provide this abstraction, Python relies on *dynamic array* algorithm.

+> Because a list is a referential structure, the result of getsizeof function for a list instance only includes the size for representing its primary structure; does not account for memory used by the objects that are elements of the list.
+Meaning each object at ith position in the array has its own memory size along with the memory size of its reference in the array.

+#### Implementing a dynamic array
+>  The key is to provide means to grow the Array A that stores all the elements of a list.
+When an array is full and we append an element to the list we have to create a new array and copy the elements of previous array to the new array
+>> A common used rule is for the new array to have twice the capacity of the existing array.